MAAP-Project/mmt/deployment/README.md

 would specify a `MMT_STACK_stage` value as an environment variable, in `.env`, or via any other method supported by `pydantic`.

+If this application has been previously deployed to your target account, you should try [loading the existing deployment configuration from AWS SSM using the command below](#reading-deployment-configuration-from-aws-ssm).

 ## Backing up deployment configuration to AWS SSM

 To backup configuration from `.env` to SSM (where `<stage-name>` is `production`, `dit`, etc and should match the `MMT_STACK_stage` for your deployment):